 2. Fresh Vegetable Sticks with a Sour Cream or Hummus Dip …

 You can easily find fresh vegetables already pre-cut into sticks at your local supermarket, or you can cut them yourself.
-This platter contains 3 carrots, 3 celery stalks, 1 red, 1 yellow and 1 orange bell pepper.
-Cut into 1/4 to 1/2-inch sticks.
+This platter contains 3 carrots, 3 celery stalks, 1 red, 1 yellow, and 1 orange bell pepper.
+Cut each into 1/4- inch to 1/2-inch sticks.

-Make a sour cream dip using about a 1/2 cup of sour cream mixed with a few dried herbs.
-My teens LOVE this fresh veggies platter with either a hummus dip or a sour cream dip.
+Then make an easy sour cream dip using about a 1/2 cup of sour cream mixed with a few dried herbs.
+My kids always LOVE of platter of fresh veggies with either a hummus dip or a sour cream dip.
 Yours will too!

 4. Mini Peanut Butter and Nutella Sandwiches …

-Little finger sandwiches are everyone's favorite!
-Especially ones filled with creamy peanut butter and nutella spread.
+Little finger sandwiches are everyone’s favorite!
+Especially ones filled with creamy peanut butter and Nutella spread.
+Make them and refrigerate until they get home.
 Serve these cuties with a glass of milk.
-Click here to read more about these little sandwiches.

 Kids love chicken nuggets!
 A great way to give them some protein before they run out to their after-school activities.
-Recipe: Baked Chicken Nuggets, the Healthy Way!
+Keep them in the freezer so they can just pop them into the oven or microwave.

 6. Veggies Platter with an EASY Avocado Dip…